Stop This Lawn Destroyer From Marching Onto Your Georgia Lawn

 Hire a Professional Lawn and Pest Care Company

-Because the damage from armyworms can often be mistaken for damage caused by other lawn surface insects including, grubs, we recommend hiring a local, professional lawn care company familiar with lawn pests and how to control them.
-Using nematodes can get messy, and insecticides only work if used appropriately and at a specified time of year—your better off leaving something as important as your lawn in the hands of the professionals.
+Because the damage from armyworms can often be mistaken for damage caused by other lawn surface insects, including grubs, we recommend hiring a local, professional lawn care company familiar with lawn pests and how to control them.
+Using nematodes can get messy, and insecticides only work if used appropriately and at a specified time of year—you're better off leaving something as important as your lawn in the hands of the professionals.

 Eradicate Armyworms With Help From Environmental Turf Management